Wales international David Brooks has experienced mixed fortunes since joining AFC Bournemouth from Sheffield United in the summer of 2018.

 The gifted playmaker came through the Manchester City academy, spending a decade with the Citizens before being released at the age of 16.

 In 2014, Sheffield United picked up Brooks and he joined their academy set-up.
 After a two-month spell on loan with Halifax Town in the National League in 2016, he made his Blades debut, coming off the bench in an EFL Trophy match against Leicester City under-23s.

-An FA Cup bow - in a match current Cherries goalkeeper Aaron Ramsdale also played in - against Leyton Orient followed in November before Brooks made his first Championship appearance in August 2017 against Middlesbrough.
+An FA Cup bow against Leyton Orient followed in November before Brooks made his first Championship appearance in August 2017 against Middlesbrough.

-Following his summer 2018 move to Vitality Stadium, Brooks made a flying start to his career with the Cherries.
+Following his move to Vitality Stadium, Brooks made a flying start to his career with the Cherries.

 He scored in Premier League wins over Crystal Palace, Watford and Fulham before netting twice in a 2-0 victory over Brighton in December 2018.